gbzarelli/opentelemetry-playground/README.md

 - Jeager
 - Prometheus
 - Grafana
-- Application with Quarkus
+- Application with Quarkus and Spring

-## The Project Two

-#### Stack

-- Otel Colector
-- Jeager
-- Prometheus
-- Grafana